rbozan/vscode-lsp-translations/README.md

-# vscode-lsp-translations README
+# vscode-lsp-translations

-This is the README for your extension "vscode-lsp-translations".
-After writing up a brief description, we recommend including the following sections.
+An extension for VSCode which provides autocompletion for the translations within your project.
+Uses https://github.com/rbozan/lsp-translations under the hood.

 ## Features